Sneha-Neupanee/smartcampus-project/README.md

 Smart Campus

-Smart Campus is a full-stack web application built to simplify and modernize campus management.
-It connects students, teachers, and administrators in one system, making attendance, assignments, and communication easier to handle.
+Smart Campus is a full-stack web application designed to simplify and modernize campus management.
+It connects students, teachers, and administrators in one system, making attendance, assignments, and communication efficient and organized.

 Features
 Student Portal

-Register and log in securely
+Secure registration and login

 View assignments, grades, and attendance